 If a committee believes a study may be appropriate, its first step should be to define the study's purpose.
 The committee should then consider whether a legislative study is the most appropriate form of study to achieve that purpose.
-A legislative study may be created by joint study order if no one outside the Legislature is required to do anything and the study will be completed within the legislative biennium.
+A legislative study may be created by joint study order if no persons outside the Legislature are required to take any action and the study will be completed within the legislative biennium.
 Otherwise, some form of law is required to create a study.